memfault/interrupt/_posts/2024-01-10-practical_zephyr_basics.md

 }
 ```

-> **Note:** Support for GDB comes out of the box with `vscode` and could also be used instead of relying on `cortex-debug`.
-Also, in case you're sourcing `setup.sh` before launching `vscode`, you can use the environment variable for the `gdbPath` setting, e.g., `"gdbPath": "${env:ZEPHYR_SDK_INSTALL_DIR}/arm-zephyr-eabi/bin/arm-zephyr-eabi-gdb"`
+> **Note:** Support for GDB comes out of the box with `VS Code` and could also be used instead of relying on `cortex-debug`.
+Also, in case you're sourcing `setup.sh` before launching `VS Code`, you can use the environment variable for the `gdbPath` setting, e.g., `"gdbPath": "${env:ZEPHYR_SDK_INSTALL_DIR}/arm-zephyr-eabi/bin/arm-zephyr-eabi-gdb"`

 ![]({% img_url practical-zephyr/vscode-debug.png %})

 Your mileage, however, will always vary according to the MCU that you're using, and there is no generic solution.
 Zephyr's official documentation also comes with a dedicated [section about debugging](https://docs.zephyrproject.org/latest/develop/debug/index.html), and a separate section about [flash & debug host tools](https://docs.zephyrproject.org/latest/develop/flash_debug/host-tools.html).
 Pick your poison!

-Another great resource about `vscode` with Zephyr is [Jonathan Beri's presentation "Zephyr & Visual Studio Code: How to Develop Zephyr Apps with a Modern, Visual IDE"](https://www.youtube.com/watch?v=IKNHPmG-Qxo) from the 2023 Zephyr Development Summit.
+Another great resource about `VS Code` with Zephyr is [Jonathan Beri's presentation "Zephyr & Visual Studio Code: How to Develop Zephyr Apps with a Modern, Visual IDE"](https://www.youtube.com/watch?v=IKNHPmG-Qxo) from the 2023 Zephyr Development Summit.